Duran Duran (1981 album): Recording

 Duran Duran recorded their debut album over a six week period starting in December 1980.
 Colin Thurston was chosen as producer, having previously worked with Bowie, Pop, the Human League and Magazine; Thurston was happy to work with Duran Duran after hearing the demo of "Girls on Film".
-John later said, "Colin was absolutely the right producer for us.
-He knew how to take what was best about us and magnify it, and boy, did he take our sound to another level."
+John Taylor later said, "Colin was absolutely the right producer for us.
+He knew how to take what was best about us and magnify it, and boy, did he take our sound to another level".
 Initial work at Abbey Road Studios was insufficient, so recording moved to West London's Red Bus Studios, a favourite of Thurston's.
 "Planet Earth" was chosen as the debut single with "Late Bar" as its B-side, so the single was tracked first and sent to pressing plants before the remaining tracks.
-Tracks recorded at Red Bus included "Careless Memories", "Night Boat", "Anyone Out There", "To the Shore", "Faster than Light", "Tel Aviv" and what became "Khanada".
+Tracks recorded at Red Bus included "Careless Memories", "Night Boat", "Anyone Out There", "To the Shore", "Faster than Light", "Tel Aviv" and "Khanada".

 Recording began swiftly, with all the rhythm tracks completed within two weeks.
-Thurston gave each member individual attention with, in John's words, "no preferential treatment".
-Andy later said he played a pivotal role in establishing the band's early sound: "Colin was the filter that allowed us to come together as a whole."
+Thurston gave each member individual attention with, in John Taylor's words, "no preferential treatment".
+Andy Taylor later said he played a pivotal role in establishing the band's early sound: "Colin was the filter that allowed us to come together as a whole".
 Rhodes gained insight into music production from Thurston while observing him behind the mixing desk.
-The band briefly returned to Birmingham for a Christmas Eve show, after which Andy and Rhodes travelled back to London to mix "Planet Earth" with Thurston on Boxing Day at Utopia Studio.
+The band briefly returned to Birmingham for a Christmas Eve show, after which Andy Taylor and Rhodes travelled back to London to mix "Planet Earth" with Thurston at Utopia Studio.
 In addition to the album version, the band recorded an extended version of "Planet Earth" for use in nightclubs.
-This "night version" featured a longer middle section and a four-on-the-floor bass drum-driven intro, with additional percussion by Roger, slap bass by John and a horn section.
+According to John Taylor, this "night version" featured a longer middle section and a four-on-the-floor bass drum-driven intro, with additional percussion by Roger Taylor, slap bass by John and a horn section.

 The sessions continued in January 1981 at Chipping Norton Recording Studios in Oxfordshire to record the guitar parts, keyboard overdubs and vocals.
-Due to Le Bon's inexperience with studio recording, the vocal tracks proved difficult; according to Andy, Thurston was "very rough" on the singer.
+Due to Le Bon's inexperience with studio recording, the vocal tracks proved difficult; according to Andy Taylor, Thurston was "very rough" on the singer.
 Le Bon felt pressured, particularly when EMI executives arrived to check on progress.
 The Berrows were initially concerned that they would have to replace Le Bon before EMI's new A&R director, Dave Ambrose, intervened, telling the singer to take his time and remember "it's all about the songs".
-Le Bon also stopped drinking and smoking at the instruction of Paul.
+Le Bon also stopped drinking and smoking at the instruction of Paul Berrow.
 Recording completed after the band's first national tour.